0xcyber-sketch/ClipboardToWordFile/README.md

 # ClipboardToWordFile
  Copies the user current clipboard and converts it to a Word file.
-ONLY works for windows systems at this time.
+Current version ONLY works for windows systems.
 It has been confirmed that it does not work on Macs